 Drying is the most energy-intensive process in the papermaking process accounting for 80% of thermal energy costs due principally to cylinder drying and supply air heating.
 Drying energy consumption depends on many factors such as press design concept, steam and condensate system optimization, hood air balance and exhaust humidity control.
 This article looks at the latter two factors, namely the optimization of the paper machine hood and air systems.

-[A free webinar for papermakers discusses this topic in depth on September 23rd.
-Click HERE to register.]
+[A free webinar for papermakers discussed this topic in depth on September 23rd.
+Click HERE to view the recorded webinar.]

 Just looking at the tons of steam consumed per ton of paper produced (tsteam/tproduction) doesn’t correctly rate the efficiency of the drying process.
 A more complete and realistic evaluation is the steam consumption per ton of water evaporated: tsteam/tevaporated H2O.
 For example, air balance of the papermachine hood has a significant impact on steam consumption at the drying cylinders, if we consider that all air flow through the dryer section is heated up to exhaust air temperature, including the cold, ambient leakage air that infiltrates into the hood; this air is also being heated by the dryer cylinders, in turn consuming steam.
 The graph below shows the impact of leakage air on dryer section ventilation and the related annual energy cost: